matambotinashe/test_repo_20240806/README.md

-# test_repo_20240806
+# Test Repo

+## Backgroud
-This repo is to test initializing project.
+- This repo is to test initializing project within Github

+## This project was constructed in vs-code on local machine in a python envrionment called testRepo.